 How do you introduce coding to your children without overwhelming them?
-Make it relatable to their standpoint.
+Make it relatable from their standpoint.
 Connect coding to things that your children already enjoy.
 It is easier to explain coding to children by associating familiar knowledge as a base.
 It will keep them engaged while providing a continuity to their learning.

-By sticking to areas of familiarity, they’ll be able to easily see how programming is present in everyday life.
+By sticking to the areas of familiarity, they’ll be able to easily see how programming is present in everyday life.

 Talk about coding languages

-Simply put, coding or programming enables human beings to interact with a computer.
+Simply put, coding or programming enables the human beings to interact with a computer.
 We speak many languages and dialects across the world, similarly there are many programming languages as well.

 Introduce them to coding platforms

-Inorder to write a computer program, we need an environment where one can create, run and share programs.
+In order to write a computer program, we need an environment where one can create, run and share programs.
 A programming platform lets us use a coding language to instruct a computer to create something.
 Here are some coding platforms that will give your children hands-on experience of programming.

 Scratch is a block-based visual coding platform.
 It is primarily targeted for children between the ages of 8-16.
 On Scratch, coding can be simplified using colorful blocks that need to be logically arranged in order to run a program and see the output.